Artist protests AfD arms policy with tank and wolves | DW | 27.09.2019

 'A symbol of hate'

-The wolves are only some of over 80 statues Opolka created four years ago and which have toured Germany and been displayed in several cities.
+The wolves are only some of over 80 statues Opolka created four years ago that have toured Germany and been displayed in several cities.
 The installation was called "The Wolves are Back."

 When he initially created the exhibition, he described them as a symbol of "hate, arson, neo-Nazis, angry Pegida followers and member of the AfD who want to shoot refugees."